kipertex/ighoo/README.md

 *IGHoo* is GUI lib written with harbour OOP syntax.

 * Graphic user interfase for harbour to create Microsoft Windows applications.
+* `This is a work in progress` and there are a lot things to do.

-* Interfase grafica harbour para crear aplicaciones en Microsoft Windows
+ * Interfase gráfica harbour para crear aplicaciones en Microsoft Windows

 Sample: